YasamanAdl94/2Part_Audio_Deepfake_Detection/README.md

 python main.py --loss=WCE   --lr=0.0001 --batch_size=5

+(Other values such as epoch numbers are set as default but can be changed if given in the command line e.g. --num_epochs=500)

 Note: The dataset path should be changed to the corresponding folder.
 Data processing will result in a pickle file with label and each feature.
 Pytorch dataloader will load this file to forward to train set.

 ### Testing